-Although set in Seattle, Fifty Shades of Grey (2015) and Fifty Shades Darker (2017) was largely filmed in Vancouver’s historic Gastown district, so by joining a food tour in West Canada’s coolest city, you can combine both sampling yummy Canadian food and seeing some filming locations of the famous movie.
+Although set in Seattle, both Fifty Shades of Grey (2015) and Fifty Shades Darker (2017) were largely filmed in Vancouver's historic Gastown district.
+So by joining a food tour in West Canada's coolest city, you can combine both sampling yummy Canadian food and seeing some filming locations of the famous movie.

 In many ways, the Canadian food is similar to that in the US.
 However, there are also some very distinctive Canadian dishes, such as the "Poutine" (French Fries with a special kind of gravy sauce and vegetables).

 Aside from Gastown, Vancouver is equally famous for its large outdoor market Granville Market, which you can explore on the Granville Market Tour.
-For those that want to try even fancier food, check out the Guilty Pleasures Gourmet Tour For the most authentic Vancouver food, try some world-class street food on the World’s Best Food Truck Tour.
+For those that want to try even fancier food, check out the Guilty Pleasures Gourmet Tour.
+And for the most authentic Vancouver food, try some world-class street food on the World's Best Food Truck Tour.

 I really enjoyed the fact that we sat down at every restaurant we visited.
 Since the tour took place from 3 pm in the afternoon, it was really quiet in most places, so we had enough time to enjoy our food and learn more about the Vancouver's intriguing history with our guide.
 The samples were really filling, so I had my lunch and dinner sorted in one afternoon.
 Finally, don't be alarmed by the price.
 CAN Dollars is worth a little less than US Dollars and Euros, so 79.99 Canadian Dollars (the standard price for the tour with non-alcoholic drinks) and 99.99 (with alcoholic drinks) are about 53 or 67 Euros respectively.